AccelByte/cloudsave-validator-grpc-plugin-server-python/README.md

    ```

    > :info: **In this sample app, PLUGIN_GRPC_SERVER_AUTH_ENABLED is `true` by default**: If it is set to `false`, the
-   `gRPC server` can be invoked without `AccelByte Gaming Services` access token.
+   `gRPC server` can be invoked without AGS access token.
 This option is provided for development
    purpose only.
 It is recommended to enable `gRPC server` access token validation in production environment.

 ## Building